 Don’t take it personally

 Don’t regard a job rejection as a statement about you personally.
-In the cut and thrust of the commercial world, employers need to make a decision based on the candidate they believe is best suited to fill a role.
+In the cut and thrust of the commercial world, employers need to make a decision based on the candidate they believe is best suited for the role.

 So, rest assured, it’s unlikely that not getting the job was the result of the hiring manager making a conscious vote against you.
 The greater likelihood is that another candidate’s experience or personality resonated more strongly with the hiring manager.